respoke/respoke-instagram-video-filters/README.md

 ?room=custom_room_name
 ```
 - Copy and Paste the URL including the room, and share it with a friend (or paste in another tab).
 - When your friend visit the URL, you'll be prompted for access to your camera and mic*.
-Click "Accept".
+Click "Allow".
 - Click on a filter link under the video to change the filter for yourself and your friend.

 *Note: When using https you will only be prompted once and your browser will save the setting.